 The therapeutic index of a drug defines the margins of safety or benefit/risk ratio.
-Therapeutic index can be defined as TD50/ED50, in which TD50 means 50%-toxic dose and ED50 is 50% effective dose.
+Therapeutic index (TI) can be defined as:

 In both graphs the dose response curves for therapeutic effectivity of a drug (green line) and toxicity (red line) are displayed.
 The higher the dose, the more effective a drug becomes, but also the more adverse effects and toxicity will become apparent.